JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 * Select "Add Source" and Choose "Github"

-* In crendentials, in the drop down select the credential you just created
+* In credentials, in the drop down select the credential you just created

 * Get your Repositories HTTPS clone link and paste it in